© Ivonne Wierink | Dreamstime.com

 Chia seeds are packed with protein (6 grams per two-tablespoon serving), as well as heart-healthy unsaturated fat, fiber (10 grams per serving), calcium, magnesium, manganese, and iron.
 When combined with water, chia seeds have the unique ability to form a gel that can help bind ingredients together, so a mixture of chia seeds and water can be used as a replacement for eggs in many recipes, such as cookies, breads, puddings, and cakes.

-Flax seeds are rich in heart-healthy unsaturated fats and plant omega-3 fatty acids.
-One ounce (about three tablespoons) of flax seeds contains five grams of protein and provides vitamin B1, magnesium, zinc, and manganese.
-Some studies have linked cardiovascular benefits with flax consumption, and researchers are exploring its potential for diabetes, cancer, and digestive benefits.
+Don’t overlook flaxseed as a plant-based protein source.
+Flaxseed is rich in heart-healthy unsaturated fats and plant omega-3 fatty acids.
+One ounce (about three tablespoons) of flaxseed contains five grams of protein and provides vitamin B1, magnesium, zinc, and manganese.
+Some studies have linked cardiovascular benefits with flaxseed consumption, and researchers are exploring its potential for diabetes, cancer, and digestive benefits.

-Always grind flax seeds before using, since intact seeds will pass through your digestive tract intact, and your body won’t receive their beneficial nutrients.
+Always grind flaxseed before using, since whole seeds will pass through your digestive tract intact, and your body won’t receive their beneficial nutrients.

 Originally published in 2016, this post is regularly updated.